json-schema-org/referencing/draft-handrews-jri.md

 If the data format described by the context specification has a root object that allows JRI keywords, the structure of the objects under under location keywords SHOULD have the same structure as the root object, and MUST allow all JRI keywords that are allowed in the root object.

+## References and adjacent keywords {#context-ref}

+Context specifications MAY define how such reference effects are combined with the effects of non-JRI keywords in the same object as the JRI reference keywords.
+Such combined effects MUST NOT involve changing the behavior of JRI keywords to conflict with this specification in any way.

+There is no universally safe way to edit a document containing a reference to contain the reference target instead, even without circular references, although context specifications MAY define such edits.[^30]

+[^30]: At one point in JSON Schema spec development, we discussed allowing reference "removal" by replacing `$ref` and its IRI value with `$inline` and the reference target value.
+This allows inlining at the keyword level without needing to understand a context specification.  `$inline` was essentially a one-element `allOf` that conveyed that a reference had been inlined.
+Is this worth reviving in JRI?
+Doing so would not force JSON Schema to adopt it.
+One complexity would be that if there are multiple JRI reference keywords, we would either need one inlinng keyword per reference if we want it to be reversible, or `$inline` would have to support meta-data along with the target.

+### Disambiguating reference semantics {#disambiguator}

+Context specifications MAY define keywords that, when appearing adjacent to JRI referencing keywords, clarify the semantics of that reference within the semantics of that context specification.
+For example, a specification for code generation might want to indicate whether a reference indicates linking two distinct pieces of generated code in a particular way rather than simply being an artifact of document organization that should be ignored.

 ## Incorporating a subset of JRI

 Since, as noted in {{iri-behavior}}, JRI keywords do not directly interact with each other, context specifications MAY restrict their usage of JRI in any of the following ways: